zeper-eng/mdsa-tools/docs/source/examples/Subdomain_example.rst

 -----
 - **Lag is in frames.** If your MD timestep is ``dt`` ps, multiply implied timescales by ``dt`` to convert.
 - Labels must be **0-based contiguous** (``0..K-1``) to align with the centers rows and the transition-matrix headers.
 - Windowed cohesion never crosses replicate boundaries; replicates shorter than a window step simply don’t contribute to that window.
+We recommend seperating out different length replicates
 - For UMAP, call ``SA.reduce_systems_representations(method="UMAP", n_neighbors=..., min_dist=...)`` and reuse the same workflow.

 Where this fits
 ---------------
 - Upstream: :mod:`mdsa_tools.Analysis` produces the feature matrix, embeddings, and clusters.
-- This page: :class:`mdsa_tools.msm_modeler.MSM_Modeller` wraps the MSM-ish pieces.
-- Downstream: include implied timescales and CK tests in your figures/tables.

 See also
 --------